 Series overview of LOVE THAT BOB a.k.a.
 THE BOB CUMMINGS SHOW previously published here for the one hundredth anniversary of the star's birth in 2008 at this link.

 While putting the finishing touches on a mink layout with gorgeous models Shirley and Collette, ace photographer Bob Collins realizes he's made a seperate date with each for that evening.
-Meanwhile Bob's old war buddy, married milquetoast Harvey, arrives at the studio with a big problem of his own.
-Out of town furniture buyer "Hap" Henderson ("who everybody knows and everybody owes!") is on his way to the City of Angels expecting a night out with wine, women....and women--prior to signing a big contract with Helm's firm.
+Meanwhile Bob's old war buddy Harvey Helm is now a married milquetoast who arrives at the studio with a big problem of his own.
+Midwestern furniture buyer "Hap" Henderson ("who everybody knows and everybody owes!") is en route to the City of Angels expecting a night out with women, wine....and women...prior to signing a big contract with Helm's firm.
 Needless to say, this is something that Mrs. Helm won't stand for.

-Upon Hap's unexpected arrival at Bob's studio, the Furniture King mistakes Collins for Helm, and Harvey persuades his old comrade in arms to keep up the ruse long enough to get the contract.
-Bob reluctantly agrees, but the "double date" does give him a chance to juggle his own dating dilemna.
-Telling each model that the other is Henderson's date, Bob takes the overbearing, cigar-chomping bigshot out on the town, with Helm's career hanging in the balance.
+Upon Hap's unexpected arrival at Bob's studio, the Furniture King mistakes Collins for Helm, and Harvey persuades his old comrade in arms to keep up the ruse long enough to close the business deal.
+Bob reluctantly agrees, realizing that this "double date" does give him a chance to juggle his own dating dilemma.
+Telling each model that the other is Henderson's date, Bob takes the imperious Hap out on the town with Helm's career hanging in the balance.

 Bob Gets Harvey a Raise has a plethora of the show's typical sexual innuendos.
 Also a lot more drinking than usual, with the result that neither Bob nor Henderson is anywhere to be found the morning after--at first, that is.
-It is insinuated that everyone got so shnockered that Henderson scored!
+It is even implied that everyone got so schnockered that Henderson scored!
 (Listen for the line about the "small but springy" dance floor after the awakening.)
-Given Hap's overall appeal to the fairer sex (hey, watch it, Hal--it isn't 1958 anymore), this a definite "guy episode", though even men might wince now, all things considered.
-Nevertheless, taken as uncomfortable humor, it is frequently hilarious.
+Given Hap's overall appeal to the fairer sex, this a definite "guy's episode", though even men might wince now.
+Nevertheless, taken as cringe humor, it is frequently hilarious.

 Bob Gets Harvey a Raise is actually the first of a two parter (Henning loved multi-episode arcs, something he would continue on HILLBILLIES) but part one is far better than part two, Bob Saves Harvey, and works more than well enough as a self-contained installment.